 Blue Cliff Career College of Mobile, Alabama, was founded in 1997 and has since grown into what we believe to be one of the most respected and innovative Spa Training centers in the nation.
 In June of 2000, the school was purchased by R.M.
 Denney who had been part of the separately owned affiliated Blue Cliff School Corporation in Louisiana and Mississippi since 1993, serving as CEO and Director of Schools since 1995.
 After Mr. Denney purchased full ownership of the Mobile location the only affiliation with the other schools became limited to a common history.
 Blue Cliff Career College of Mobile is not affiliated with any other Blue Cliff College and it is quite independent.
+Blue Cliff Career College has been owned and managed by the Denney family since 2000.

 In June 2000, Proprietary Schools of America, Inc. (PSA) purchased the school's assets of the Mobile School of Massage Therapy.
-Led by R. M. Denney, Blue Cliff continues to strive for excellence in the field of spa training.
+Led by Richard & Fonda Denney, Blue Cliff continues to strive for excellence in the field of spa training.
 In June 2004, the school modified its name to become Blue Cliff Career College.